-What we do know is that the need for new approaches remains.
-The current situation—with rising premiums and copays, drug price increases, a trend toward plans with high deductibles, and decreasing choice of providers—is unsustainable.
+The need for new approaches has taken center stage.
+The current situation—with rising premiums and copays, drug price increases, a trend toward plans with high deductibles, and shrinking provider networks—is unsustainable.

-The New Mexico Health Security Act, which has been vetted by diverse New Mexicans for years, provides a well-thought-out alternative to the current system.
+The New Mexico Health Security Act, which has been vetted by diverse New Mexicans for years, provides a well-thought-out solution.

 What the NM Health Security Act proposes:

 Under the proposal, New Mexico will set up its own health insurance plan—the Health Security Plan—that will cover almost all New Mexico residents.
 (Federal retirees, active duty and retired military, and TRICARE recipients will continue with their federal plans.
 The tribes, as sovereign nations, may choose to join the Plan.
 Health plans covered under ERISA have the option of joining the Plan.)

 The Plan shifts private insurance to a supplemental role (as traditional Medicare does).
 Plan members have guaranteed access to comprehensive, quality health care coverage, regardless of income level or health and employment status.

 A carefully considered approach:

 ✔ Phase 1: The financial analysis phase, when the Legislative Finance Committee, with public input, will determine:

 The cost of the Plan